 - A Concierge Key member traveling on any American flight

-This newly renovated lounge American Airlines Admirals Club looks like any other modern Admiral’s Club but the look is fairly stylish and brings it up to the style and quality of the United Club at Boston.
-There are loads of different choices of seating, and interesting lighting fixtures, plus the high ceilings make the room feel airy.
+This newly renovated lounge American Airlines Admirals Club looks like any other modern Admiral’s Club, but the look is fairly stylish and brings it up to the style and quality of the United Club at Boston.
+There are loads of different seating choices and interesting lighting fixtures, plus the high ceilings make the room feel airy.

 In addition to the snacks is a menu to purchase more substantive food from, like salads and large sandwiches.

 The Lufthansa Business Lounge is located in Terminal E, Airside, across from Gate E11.
 Star Alliance Gold cardholders and Miles & More HON and Senator cardholders plus First and Business Class passengers on a Star Alliance flight can access this lounge.

 This lounge is smart and modern, with lots of pine partitions and cool droplet light hanging down from the ceilings.
 There is a large buffet area with some lovely salads, including pasta salad and two other salad options along with veggies, some excellent cheeses, crisps, whole fruit, and delicious fresh sandwiches.
 For hot possibilities, there are two hot meat dishes and four hot vegetable dishes (carrots, potato, red cabbage, and one other).
 This is a lovely-looking lounge with great food.